 My name is Audrae Stevens.
-I live at Reduced-Privat

-I've lived in the St. Louis

-area all my life, which was before the first A-bomb.
+I live at 9110 Pueblo Drive in St. Louis County.
+I've lived in the St. Louis area all my life, which was before the first A-bomb.

 My freshman class was the last one to be welcomed to Washington University by the then Chancellor Arthur Compton, Nobel-Prize laureate, physicist who had worked on the Manhattan Project.
 Dr. and Mrs. Compton's warm reception to in-coming freshman, with a warm handshake, into their home, helped me realize that scientists the world over are flesh-and-blood people just like the rest of us.